-The Patient and Caregiver Support for Serious Illness model (PACSSI), developed by the American Academy of Hospice and Palliative Medicine, aims to move palliative care services from a fee-for-service to a valuebased payment model.
+The Patient and Caregiver Support for Serious Illness model (PACSSI), developed by the American Academy of Hospice and Palliative Medicine, aims to move palliative care services from a fee-for-service to a value-based payment model.
 Under the PACSSI model, providers would receive tiered monthly payments to support interdisciplinary palliative care teams who provide care for individuals with diagnosis of a serious illness, multiple chronic conditions, functional limitations, and/or high health care utilization.
-The goal of the PACSSI model is to allow payers (Medicare first, with others as interested) to provide goal-concordant palliative g There is also funding available to individuals between the ages of 18 and 65 who have SSD-qualifying disabilities and children who are legally blind and living in residential centers (Special Assistance Program, 2016).

-h The remainder of patients leave the program for other reasons, including moving from service area.
+The goal of the PACSSI model is to allow payers (Medicare first, with others as interested) to provide goal-concordant palliative h The remainder of patients leave the program for other reasons, including moving from service area.